 Dogs who do not like the sound of firecrackers may become afraid to go in the backyard, if that's where they usually hear the noise.

 What you can do for a dog scared of thunder

 1. Create a safe place

-Create a safe place for your dog to go when they hear the noises that frighten them.
+Create a safe place for your dog to go when they hear noises that frighten them.
 Notice where they go (or try to go) when afraid.
 If possible, give them access to that place.
 If they're trying to get inside the house, consider installing a dog door.
 If they're trying to get under your bed, give them access to your bedroom.

 You can also create a "hidey-hole," such as a covered crate, that is dark, small and shielded from the frightening sound as much as possible.
 Encourage them to go there when you're home and the thunder or other noise occurs.
 Consider using a fan or radio near the spot to help muffle the sound.
 Feed them in that location and help your dog associate that spot with other good things that happen there.
 They must be able to come and go from this location freely.
 Confining them in a crate or other small space when they don't want to be there will only cause more anxiety.

 The "safe place" approach may work with some dogs, but not all.
 Some dogs are motivated to move and be active when frightened and "hiding out" won't help them feel less fearful.

 2. Distract your dog

 This method works best when your dog is just beginning to get anxious.
 Encourage them to engage in any activity that captures their attention and distracts them from the thing they’re afraid of.